tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

-- 2.0.0
+= 2.0.0 =
-    - **New feature:** Protection against brute-force and reverse-brute-force attack to `wp-login.php`.
+    - **New feature:** Protection against brute-force and reverse-brute-force attacks to the admin area, `wp-login.php` and `xmlrpc.php`.
 This is an experimental function and can be enabled on `Settings` tab.
-An IP address from countries in whitelist can try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
+Malicious access can try to login only 5 times per IP address.
+This retry counter can be reset to zero by `Clear statistics` on `Statistics` tab.
 - 1.4.0
     - **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
+    - Fixed an error which occurs when ip address is unknown.
 - 1.3.1
     - **New feature:** Added validation of trackback spam.
     - Added `$_SERVER keys for extra IPs` into options to validate additional